LisaBaetsle/JS-Project-ChuckNorrisJokes/README.md

 ## Motivation

-In this project, I created an Chuck Norris generator using an external API.
+In this project, I created a Chuck Norris generator using an external API.

 ## Details